 Phase Two: Medical Knowledge and Clinical Skills Integration

 During Phase Two, students spend 45 weeks in core clerkship training at NYU Langone Hospital—Long Island and our ambulatory care training sites.
-Throughout, students develop core clinical skills and consolidate medical knowledge to confer readiness for advanced training in Phase Three.
+Throughout, students apply core clinical skills and consolidate medical knowledge to confer readiness for advanced training in Phase Three.

 Students participate in core clerkships in internal medicine, neurology, obstetrics and gynecology, pediatrics, primary care, psychiatry, and surgery, as well as a core rotation in rehabilitation medicine and pain management and 2 weeks of elective study.

-The longitudinal courses meet once a week on a rotating schedule, including: ambulatory care clinic, problem-based learning, health systems science, ethics and humanities, and radiology.
+The longitudinal courses meet once a week on a rotating schedule, including: ambulatory primary care clinic, problem-based learning, health systems science, ethics and humanities, and radiology.

 Phase Two Sample Schedule